 This approach to being everywhere your customers expect you to be also aligns with the change in consumer shopping preferences since the start of the year.

 Eagle Eye’s 2019 Connected Canadian Consumer report showed that, before the pandemic, nearly 90% of all purchases were completed in a retail store.
 But that was only after a consumer had interacted with three separate channels to browse, review, and compare.
-The pandemic has had a significant impact on these behaviors, with most of the country stuck indoors and online for extended periods.
+The pandemic has significantly impacted these behaviours, with most of the country stuck indoors and online for extended periods.
 Some 22% of Canadians now say they’ll continue to buy food online post-Covid, compared to just 4% a year.
-Having the ability to connect digitally with customers on all the channels they rely on today, that is having an omnichannel retail strategy, will be critical for success in the months ahead.
+Having the ability to connect digitally with customers on all the channels they rely on today, that is, having an omnichannel retail strategy, will be critical for success in the months ahead.

 What else is ahead?
 A 20% contraction in the economy for the second quarter, with non-essential retailers among the most vulnerable.
 But even in the most affected sectors, such as apparel, electronics and luxury, a slow return to ‘regular’ consumer spending is expected.
 Grocery purchases, which have been elevated by the pandemic, are even likely to hold onto a small lift, especially in the online channel.

 I can’t predict what the “new normal” is going to look like next year, let alone three months from now.
-But what I can predict is that having a strong digital presence and investing in digital infrastructures that allow retailers to know who their customers are – and deliver on their needs in the most profitable ways possible – will play a big part in those retailer that not only survive, but win with consumers, in future.
+But what I can predict is that having a strong digital presence and investing in digital infrastructures that allow retailers to know who their customers are – and deliver on their needs in the most profitable ways possible – will play a big part in those retailers that do not only survive but win with consumers, in future.